Growing Organic Roses

 Deep roots, encouraged by deep watering, have access to more water, primary nutrients, and minerals and will support the production of more blooms in general.
 Deep roots also develop a more productive association with endo-mycorrhizae.

 Roses are heavy feeders.
 They love their nutrients!
 Try to add as many organic amendments to the soil as you can.
-Your roses will show you their gratitude by producing an abundant crop.
+Your roses will show you their gratitude by producing an abundant crop of blooms.

 It is best to add both amendments and fertilizer to your soil.
 Amendments come in the form of planting mixes, composts, soil conditioners, mulches, and other coarse organic materials that will directly improve the texture of the soil.
-They have some nutritional value, but not nearly enough to maximize growth potential.
-Dr. Earth Total Advantage Rose and Flower Fertilizer will contribute greatly to your soil texture, but more importantly it contains high levels of nitrogen, phosphorous, potassium, secondary nutrients and TruBiotic®, a champion biological soil inoculant that is perfectly formulated for rosarians who expect the best and demand the most.
+They have some nutritional value, but not nearly enough to maximize your roses’ growth potential.
+Total Advantage®Rose and Flower Fertilizer will contribute greatly to your soil texture, but more importantly it contains high levels of nitrogen, phosphorous, potassium, and TruBiotic®, a broad spectrum biological soil inoculant that is custom formulated for rosarians who expect the best and demand the most.

-Dr. Earth Total Advantage Rose and Flower Fertilizer for a completely balanced diet that contains everything a rose plant will require.
+Use Dr. Earth® Total Advantage® Rose and Flower Fertilizer for a completely balanced diet that contains everything a rose plant will require.
 Try to work the organic components (amendments and fertilizer) deep into the soil— at least 2 inches to 8 inches for maximum results.
 Organic nutrients are released slowly, as the beneficial soil microbes digest and decompose the nutrients and convert them into a form that the plants roots can absorb.
 This is the way nature indended.